bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Model to test if invagination is more effective than out-of-plane divisions.-->

 <!--Broader implications for the interplay between mechanics and patterned morphogenesis-->

-The cephalic furrow data reveals how the interplay between tissue mechanics and evolution may have shaped the evolution of morphogenesis in early development.
-But we believe this has broader implications.

 <!--Genetic stabilization of self-organized morphogenesis by natural selection-->
+<!--Empirical support for this mechanism of generating morphogenetic innovations-->

+The cephalic furrow data reveals how the interplay between tissue mechanics and evolution may have shaped the evolution of morphogenesis in early development in flies.
+However, we believe that these findings reveal a mechanism that is happening more broadly for the evolution of morphogenesis in multicellular organisms in general.
 While the interplay between tissue mechanics and developmental evolution is poorly understood, classical theoretical work by Newman and Müller have raised the hypothesis that self-organized morphogenesis were critical to generate morphogenetic innovations at the dawn of animal evolution [@Newman2000-oz].
 Or, in other words, that before genome guided embryonic development evolved, tissues would fold due to mechanical interactions between them and the environment, and the pre-patterned morphogenetic programs we know today were fixed secondarily by natural selection [@Newman2000-oz].

-<!--Empirical support for this mechanism of generating morphogenetic innovations-->

 Our work support this hypothesis by bringing empirical evidence from developmental and comparative data that mechanical forces might have a critical role in generating morphogenetic innovations in early development.
 In the case of the cephalic furrow, compressive stresses originating from concurrent gastrulation processes and resulting in ectopic epithelial buckling may have had a detrimental effect to the fitness of individuals.
 This mechanical instability could have acted as a selective pressure underlying the cooption of novel head--trunk gene expression domains and the establishment of a pre-patterned cephalic furrow invagination.